DrGnNatsu/Obsidian-Note/Data Mining/Chapter 4 - Data Mining Knowledge Representation.md

 		- Real: below, within, above
 ## Missing values
 Does the absence of value have some significance?
 	- Yes: “missing” is a separate value.
 	- No:  “missing” must be treated specially.
-- Solution A: Assign the instance to the most popular branch
+- **Solution A**: Assign instance to the most popular branch.
-- Solution B: split the instance into pieces
-- Pieces receive weight according to the fraction of training instances that go down each branch.
+- **Solution B**: Split the instance into pieces, receiving weight according to the fraction of training instances that go down each branch.
 - Classifications from leave nodes are combined using the weights that have percolated to them.
 ## Trees for Numeric Predictions
 - Regression: the process of computing an expression that predicts a numeric quantity